-Tell us where you were a resident during 2014 by completing this area.
+Tell us where you were a resident during 2016 by completing this area.
 Enter the 2-letter name for the other state(s) where you lived.
-For a list, visit the U.S. Postal Service's website at www.usps.com/ncsc/lookups/abbr_state.txt.

-Complete the area asking for the time period you lived in Indiana and/ or other state(s).
+Complete the area asking for the time period you lived in Indiana and/or other state(s).
 If you lived in more than one state other than Indiana, let us know where and when.

 Note.
-If you were a resident of a foreign country during all or a part of 2014, enter the 2-letter code "OC" for other country.
-In addition, indicate whether or not you filed a tax return with the state/country you were a resident of in 2014.
+If you were a resident of a foreign country during all or a part of 2016, enter the 2-letter code "OC" for other country.
+In addition, indicate whether or not you filed a tax return with the state/country you were a resident of in 2016.